chiprojects/Incident-Response---Potential-Impossible-Travel/README.md

 ### 1. Searched Entra ID's `SigninLogs` Table

 Searched for instances within the last 7 days where a user logged in from more than 2 different locations.
-Discovered 39 incidents where this behavior was exhibited
+Discovered 39 incidents where this login pattern was exhibited

 **Query used to locate events:**